Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Discussion

-The proposed analytical models, when used in a statistical iterative algorithm such as \ac{lmmlem} with \ac{ics} data, lead to accurate quantification of the total reconstructed activity.
+The concept of V-\ac{lor} was already introduced in a previous work \cite{GILLAM2014}, whereby simplified detection models were used both for golden and ICS events.
+This present study exploits and expands this concept by providing a strong physical foundation.
+As a consequence, the proposed analytical models, when used in a statistical iterative algorithm such as \ac{lmmlem} with \ac{ics} data obtained under ideal conditions, lead to accurate quantification of the total reconstructed activity.
 This feature stands out from most existing techniques proposed to calculate system matrix and sensitivity image elements.
 Moreover, the work shows how such V-\ac{lor}-modeled ICS events can be used together with \ac{lor}-modeled golden events in a joint algorithm, increasing the sensitivity of the PET scanner while maintaining the quantitative accuracy of the total reconstructed activity in the images (see figure \ref{fig:cylinder:2}).
 To this end, analytical expressions for the golden sensitivity image and the system matrix are also proposed (see Appendix \ref{sec:golden}), essentially based on the ICS model without the scattered photon probability terms.
-The aforementioned quantitative accuracy of the total reconstructed activity is ensured under ideal detection conditions, i.e., assuming that the sets of data are composed of those (and only those) events that the models are based upon.
-Obviously, experimental data do not fulfill these ideal conditions; indeed, images obtained with experimental data exhibit lower quality than their \ac{mc}-simulation counterparts.
-The rationale for this result can attributed to several factors.
+The aforementioned quantitative accuracy of the total reconstructed activity is ensured under ideal detection conditions, i.e., assuming that the sets of data are composed of those (and only those) events that the models are based upon - and in particular assuming that these events do not suffer attenuation and/or object scatter, as these effects are not modeled.
+Obviously, experimental data do not fulfill these ideal conditions; indeed, images obtained with experimental data exhibit lower quality than their \ac{mc}-simulation counterparts and are not quantitatively exact.
+The rationale for this result can be attributed to several factors.
 First, the experimental measurements were acquired using a system that is still under development (e.g., a correction for non-uniform SiPM channel efficiencies has not yet been developed).
 In addition, a possible misalignment between the phantom and the scanner axes may have introduced some blurring when projecting all axial slices into a single image or inaccuracies when applying 3D ROIs; some defects in the 3D printing procedure might have also affected the empty cavities.
 Furthermore, the limited energy resolution of the system, together with potential light crosstalk effects, may have further degraded the performance of the approach as well as reducing the number of events detected.
+Discrepancies between the LYSO density and composition assumed in the simulation (Table \ref{tab:materials}) and the experimental values might introduce further differences in the respective images.